alshedivat/al-folio/_projects/2022_avalanche.md

 ## Where and how

 Avalanches are rapid snow mass movements over snow covered slopes, which could be dangerous for people living in mountainous terrain due to long-time exposure.
-So, **how to bury a town with a design avalanche?**
+So, **how to bury a town with a designed avalanche?**

 There must be enough snow on slopes.
 Sukkertoppen is a mountain close to the town of Longyearbyen, Svalbard.
 The north-facing side can accumulate a substantial amount of snow during wintertime, especially with easterly and south-easterly winds.
 In 2015 and 2017, there were avalanches hitting the houses close to the slope.